fluxionary/minetest-hand_control/README.md

 # hand_control

-minetest mod for controlling behavior of the player's "hand".
+take control of the abilities of your hand.

 ## why?